 Do you like building fairy gardens?
 You do 🙂 then I’ve got something really cute and easy for you today.
-To celebrate the arrival of spring I thought I’d make our garden fairies this little fairy hammock so they could relax and enjoy the gorgeous weather we’re having.
+To celebrate the arrival of Spring, I thought I’d make our garden fairies this little fairy hammock so they could relax and enjoy the gorgeous weather we’re having.
 I wanted to share how we did it so your fairies could have one too.

-Make a knot in the string at the top and then gather the string until the fabric forms a nice cupped shape just big enough for the fairies to sit comfortably.
+Make a knot in the string at the top, and then gather the string until the fabric forms a nice cupped shape just big enough for the fairies to sit comfortably.

 Cut the skewer or toothpick so that it’s about 8 cm long (3″).
-Tie the two top bits of string to the skewer making sure that they’re equal.
+Tie the two top bits of string to the skewer, making sure that they’re equal.
 Tie the string together at the top with a small loop knot.

 The little cushion is just a piece of fabric that I stuffed with tissue paper.
 Hey, nothing is too much trouble for our fairies.

 Lol, our Jazz just had to check out the fairy hammock.
-Love our photo bomb purr baby.
+Love our photo bomb, purr baby.

 All that’s left to do is sit back in your own life-sized hammock and wait for the fairies to come for a visit.

-If you want to be a little more adventurous and really spoil your fairies you can always make them this adorable porch swing.
+The little hammock also works well with this miniature water feature with “running” water.
+And if you want to be a little more adventurous and really spoil your fairies, you can always make them this adorable porch swing.

 BTW, if you’re looking for more fairy accessories, I’ve got you covered 😉 Disclosure: If you click the links below, we may receive a commission from Amazon.
 But don’t worry, it won’t come out of your pocket, and our fairies will send some fairy dust your way too 😉